Main photo credit: Von Trapp Brewing

 Walking Distance: 2.2 or 3.3 Miles

 After breakfast, we will get you fitted for a bicycle and go over a few safety precautions.
 Then, we are off pedaling on the Burlington Greenway, continuing on the Island Line Trail.
 In addition to the water and mountain views, the highlight is the old railroad bed jutting out into Lake Champlain.
-You can cycle up to 10 miles and turn around at any point to return to Burlington where we will visit Foam Brewers in the city’s lakefront park.
+You can cycle up to 10 miles and turn around at any point to return to Burlington where we will visit Simple Roots Brewing and then Foam Brewers in the city’s lakefront park.
 After sampling their beers you will have time for lunch on your own.
 In the afternoon, we'll shuttle 45 minutes to the small mountain town of Stowe.
 This evening we'll walk to Idletyme Brewing for dinner.
-Check out this video of the amazing Island Line Trail and bike ferry.

 Biking Distances: Up To 20 Miles

 We'll start the day with the option to hike or mountain bike on the Von Trapp property to get our last up-close experience with the Vermont mountains.
 We'll do a morning hike (or optional mountain bike ride) on the beautiful Trapp Family Lodge property.
 After that, it is a roving travel day with plenty of tasting stops en route.
 We depart Stowe for nearby Waterbury and a tour and tasting at Ben & Jerry's, a must while in Vermont.
 We'll then drive to Prohibition Pig Brewing & BBQ for lunch on your own.
 In the afternoon, we stop at Lawson’s Finest Liquids in Waitsfield.
 We eventually make our way to Middlebury, Vermont's most famous college town, where we'll check in and then enjoy dinner at American Flatbread.

 Walking Distance: 3 or 5 Miles (or optional mountain biking)